 But by 2002, Connie rediscovered her roots and love of the ocean, culminating in the release of her sophomore album, “I Wish You Well” a roots-contemporary-soft rock offering, showcasing her velvety vocals and unique style.
-It was a four year process working closely with her good friend and Grammy Award Winning engineer, John Blanche.
-Over four years, together they produced the 12 tracks, revealing a more personal, haunting, stays with the listener long after the CD quit playing album.
+It was a four year process working closely with Grammy Award Winning engineer, and good friend, John Blanche.
+Over four years, together they produced 12 tracks, revealing a more personal, haunting, stays with the listener long after the CD quit playing album.

 Her busy touring schedule included stops at House of Blues, White Wolf Cafe, Disney Resorts, Radio and Television, Church Street Station and the Miccosukee Indian Day of Peace Music Festival, with a month as featured artist at Landhotel Tannenhof – Spiegelau, Germany.

 With the talented team of John Blanche, Jon Rhorer and Arte Tedesco, the “Ocean Bird” video was filmed at the National Historic Ponce Inlet Lighthouse, but just as Connie was preparing for the “I Wish You Well” tour, her doctor discovered a tumor.
 While it was nowhere near her vocal cords, after surgery, the unthinkable happened.
 Along with other very personal losses, Connie lost her singing voice for more than ten years.